artificial126/Tanzania-Water-Well-Project/README.md

     4. Gradient Boosting Score         : 0.79

 Also used grid search for models to find best parameters and getting better score.

+As we can see best results at Random Forest and Gradient Boosting Scores.

+#### Random Forest